Subspecialty Thesis, Case List De-Identification, & Approved Abbreviations

 The cover page of the thesis should show only the:

 - hypothesis (or purpose for studies not testing a hypothesis)

 - name of the journal format

-Whenever possible, the hypothesis should include a statement such as, "Our hypothesis is that XXX is significantly different from YYY."
-It may be useful to follow PICOT criteria [population, intervention (for intervention studies), comparison group, outcome of interest, time] in composing the hypothesis.
+Whenever possible, the hypothesis should include a statement such as, “Our hypothesis is that XXX is significantly different from YYY.”
+It may be useful to follow PICOT criteria (population, intervention [for intervention studies], comparison group, outcome of interest, and time) in composing the hypothesis.
 Conversely, the null hypothesis may be stated.